k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 #### Logic

-A typical sub-agent includes a combination of logic steps along with LLMAgent actor usage.
-In this way a better controlled and reliable flow is achieved.
+A typical sub-agent is composed of logic steps alongside LLMAgent actor usage, providing improved control and reliability.

-The LLMAgent decides on tools activation and response formulation according to:
+The LLMAgent decides which tools to activate and how to formulate responses based on:

-1. **Predefined Domain Data** - Retrieved using a DBCommand actor
+1. **Predefined Domain Data** — retrieved using a DBCommand actor
-2. **Schema Information** - Relevant tables for SQL crafting
+2. **Schema Information** — tables relevant for SQL crafting
-3. **System Prompt** - Agent goals and behavioral guidelines
+3. **System Prompt** — agent goals and behavioral guidelines
-4. **User Prompt** - The refined user query
+4. **User Prompt** — the refined user query
-5. **Tool List** - Available tools the AI can invoke
+5. **Tool List** — available tools that the AI can invoke

-> Use Broadway [flow properties](/articles/19_Broadway/33_flow_properties.md) to add tags and descriptions to subagent flows.
+> Use Broadway [flow properties](/articles/19_Broadway/33_flow_properties.md) to add tags and descriptions to sub-agent flows.
 The framework uses these to select the appropriate agent for each request.